-When the heart wears out, a person starts to have symptoms like shortness of breath.
+When the heart wears out, a person starts to have symptoms like chest pain or pressure, dizziness, or shortness of breath.
 Symptoms happen because the left ventricle can no longer compensate and the pressure begins to stretch (dilate) the heart muscle.
 Eventually the heart loses its ability to pump enough blood to meet the body's needs.

 As your heart loses its ability to pump blood to your body, your heart also cannot supply enough oxygen-rich blood to its own muscle.
 Your heart muscle starts to suffer from lack of oxygen, and heart failure continues to progress.

 If you have heart failure, you might also get atrial fibrillation, a type of irregular heartbeat.
 Because heart failure causes the heart to stretch out of shape, it changes the electrical system of the heart.
 And this change can lead to atrial fibrillation.

 Endocarditis is an infection of the heart's valves or its inner lining (endocardium).
 It is most common in people who have a damaged, diseased, or artificial heart valve.